Professor David Lobdell, Department Chair

 The fine arts and media arts BFA is designed to address a creative trend in art that combines electronic media with traditional media.
 This degree applies to those wishing to use multimedia for the sake of expression.
 The program creates a bridge between traditional and electronic media beyond the need for documentation and exhibition.

 The Music Program at Highlands offers a variety of options to meet the needs of students with pre-professional interests in music.
 Degree selections include a Bachelor of Arts in Music Education (BA); a Bachelor of Arts in Music with a Concentration in Technology and Composition (BA); a Bachelor of Fine Arts in Music, with a Concentration in Vocal Performance (BFA); and a Bachelor of Arts in Music (BA) with a Concentration in Universal Music, with a musical focus to be chosen by the student and professor.

-A wide range of choral and instrumental ensembles provides students with opportunities to participate in active music making.
+Choral and instrumental ensembles provides students with opportunities to participate in active music making.
 These include Concert Choir, Madrigal Choir (El Coro de la Tierra Alta), Jazz Choir, HU Singers, Music Theater, Jazz Ensemble, and Mariachi (Vaqueros de la Sierra).
 Other choral and instrumental ensembles are offered according to student interests.
 Scholarship opportunities include activity awards, the Muller Family Scholarship, the Lorraine Schula Scholarship, the Thomas Mishler Scholarship, and the Lorenzo Miguel Gallegos Scholarship.
 Work-study positions for music students are available.

 This department is under the College of Arts and Sciences